-Taguchi L9 orthogonal array has been proposed in this research work.
+In this research investigation, Taguchi L9 is proposed.
 The parameters used in this research work are spindle speed (rpm), welding speed (mm/min) and welding time (sec).

 Fig 1.
-Sample welded by FSW
+Sample welded by FSW The quality of the process parameters is identified using Taguchi ranking process that was framed by

-The quality of the process parameters is identified using Taguchi ranking process that was framed by Genichi Taguchi.
-Analysis of Variance has used to identified the most influencing parameter and contribution of process parameter.
+Genichi Taguchi.
 The dimension of the tool pin 18mm diameter in shoulder and 5mm diameter in pin.
-The tensile test has been carried out using MTS - 317 universal tensile testing machine with the strain rate of 1/1000 1/s.
-Table 3 shows the factors and levels of L9 orthogonal array.
+The tensile test has been carried out using MTS -317 universal tensile testing machine with the strain rate of 1/1000 1/s.
+Table 3 shows the input factors and levels of L9 orthogonal array.
 Fig 1 shows the sample that welded by FSW.